 Sanbangsan Carbonate Springs /// ₩12000 base entrance /// 6am-midnight (indoor hot springs)

-This will be one of the strangest experiences of your life, if you’ve never been to a Korean sauna.
-Everybody here is naked.
-Separated by gender, but naked.
-It takes some getting used to.
-And when you do, it’s glorious.
+This will be one of the strangest experiences of your life if you’ve never been to a Korean sauna.
+Everybody here is naked, albeit separated by gender.
+The hot springs, glorified swimming pools in many ways, are available in a variety of temperatures and with various healing properties.

 O’Sulloc Tea Fields & Museum /// free /// 9am-6pm

-Being a tiny museum, I wouldn’t expect much in the way of tea education, but if you came for the tea products, then this is your spot.
-The small museum is attached to a massive cafe serving up a variety of teas from their farm, plus coffee and desserts.
-In the Innis Free store a hundred meters away is the beauty products section of the grounds, along with another massive cafe.
+Being a tiny museum near a massive tea field, I wouldn’t expect much in the way of tea education.
+But if you came for the green tea products, then this is your spot.
+The small museum is attached to a massive cafe serving up a variety of teas from their farm, plus coffee and desserts, with an Innis Free cosmetics store a hundred meters away.

 What to Eat in Jeju